JKU-ICG/cg_project_template/README.md

 | yes/no     | S9 | Motion blur                           | 30     |
 | yes/no     | SO | Own suggestion (preapproved by email) | TODO   |

-## Intermediate submission due on 23.04.2021
+## Intermediate Submission due on 23.04.2021

 Prepare a first version of your movie that:
  * is 30 seconds long,
- * contains animated objects,
+ * contains animated objects, and
- * has an animated camera movement, and
+ * has an animated camera movement.
- * runs on the PCs in the CG lab room.

 Push your code on the day of the submission deadline.
 The repository needs to contain: